St. Louis International Film Festival: History

-In 1998, Delcia Corlew was named the Festival's managing director, and the offices moved to its current headquarters in St. Louis’ Central West End.
+In 1998, Delcia Corlew was named the festival's managing director, and the offices moved to its current headquarters in St. Louis’ Central West End.
 The Seventh Annual Festival in 1998 included a sidebar titled "A Separate Cinema", which featured films dating from 1915-1965 featuring all-black casts for African-American audiences.

-In 1999 and 2000, the Festival continued to expand the range of its offerings, especially in the areas of documentary and short films.
-The number of awards the Festival presents also grew; in 2000, they included the Emerson Electric Audience Choice Award, the Leon Award for Best Documentary, the Interfaith Award, the Fox Theatre Emerging Filmmaker Award, the Best of Fest Short Film Award and the Emerging Actor Award.
+In 1999 and 2000, the festival continued to expand the range of its offerings, especially in the areas of documentary and short films.
+The number of awards the festival presents also grew; in 2000, they included the Emerson Electric Audience Choice Award, the Leon Award for Best Documentary, the Interfaith Award, the Fox Theatre Emerging Filmmaker Award, the Best of Fest Short Film Award and the Emerging Actor Award.

 Cliff Froehlich was named executive director in 2001 and remained in that position until his departure in April 2003.
 That year the festival officially changed its name to Cinema St. Louis.
 Froehlich returned as executive director in 2006.
+Eventually, Froehlich retired, and Bree Maniscalco took over the role in July of 2022 coming from her role as development director for Cinema St. Louis.

 As of 2008, the festival's artistic director is Chris Clark, and operations supervisor is Brian Spath.

 The 2009 fest included a gala event for the movie Up in the Air, which was largely filmed in St. Louis, featuring a Q&A session with director Jason Reitman.

 SLIFF has commissioned two new film scores composed and premiered at the festival by The Rats & People Motion Picture Orchestra: Benjamin Christensen's Häxan for the 2010 festival and Ernst Lubitsch's Die Bergkatze for the 2011 festival.